The Importance of Connection and Support in the Wellness Industry

 I've found with the regular, ongoing, either teacher training or going to a class, if it’s a block of classes or someone that you're in contact with regularly helps a lot on your wellness journey, especially for accountability too.

 Sometimes, I know myself, I can find it hard to stay motivated or if I go through a phase of not doing a practice or being ill, it can be hard to come back to it.
-Usually I've got a sense of inner motivation, but I've always liked having someone external to just be there, not that you have to reach out to them, but just knowing that they're there if you need extra support can be really, really beneficial.
+Usually I've got a sense of inner motivation, but I've always liked having someone external to just be there, not that you have to reach out to them, but just knowing that they're there if you need extra support can be really beneficial.

 During my mindfulness teacher training, especially during lockdown and having that sense of community, added extra support and connection in a time when people didn't feel as connected in person.
 Having the live meditation and discussion sessions, and webinars where people could be together, although we were all in different places across the world, yet practising the same meditation practice, was quite a powerful experience.
 I believe this can be the case within virtual one-to-one programmes.